mondacode/AUTOMATION/README.md

 # AUTOMATION

- .JSON files used as blueprint in n8n
+ .JSON files used as blueprint in n8n /
- RAG
+ RAG /
- Telegram
+ Telegram /
- Slack
+ Slack /
+ Gmail /
+ Airtable /